zhuyingda/webster-docs/source/api/producer.md

 Now webster is only support redis database to build up task queue.
 What you should do is only to provide a redis server for webster, and then the task queue will be founded and maintained by webster.

 Notice that you should set a password for your redis.

+## generateTask
+This is a method which returns a promise object after one single task has been sended to task queue.
+You should pass a task object to this method.

 ## sendTasksToQueue
 This is a method which returns a promise object after all tasks have been sended to task queue.
 You should pass a task array to this method.